chtoucas/Cerbere/README.md

 Unfortunately, CCCheck will still complain with _CodeContracts: requires unreachable_.
 You can safely suppress this warning and, later on, if you reach the "unreachable" point, CCCheck will produce a different warning: _This requires, always leading to an error, may be reachable.
-Are you missing an enum case?
+Are you missing an enum case?_.

 ### `Narvalo.ValidatedNotNullAttribute`